zenonet/C-HttpServer/README.md

 - Clone this Repository: `git clone https://github.com/zenonet/CppHttpServer.git`
 - Navigate into its directory: `cd CppHttpServer`
 - Build the Docker image: `docker build -t zenonet/chttp .`
-- Create a container with the just built image: `docker run --name cHttpServer .p 8080:8080 -t zenonet/chttp`
+- Create a container with the just built image: `docker run --name cHttpServer -p 8080:8080 -t zenonet/chttp`

 Now, you sould be able to access the server at localhost:8080